 The BlockingCache can scale up to very busy systems.
+Each thread can either wait indefinitely, or you can specify a timeout using the timeoutMillis constructor argument.

-21.5.2 SelfPopulatingCache
+24.5.2 SelfPopulatingCache

 You want to use the BlockingCache, but the requirement to always release the lock creates gnarly code.
 You also want to think about what you are doing without thinking about the caching.